 Freelancing Safely: What are the Security Issues with Working Remotely?

-With a staggering number of people starting with freelancing and working from home, the issues with this type of labor are beginning to show.
-We are concerned with the financial viability of our work and the security issues with working remotely.
+With a staggering number of people freelancing and working from home, the issues with this type of labor have become impossible to ignore.
+Remote work is no longer an experiment — it’s a permanent part of how the world does business — and that means the security issues with working remotely deserve the same serious attention as the work itself.

-Even if your core business is sound, many issues plague freelancers and remote workers even worse than those for other small businesses.
-Namely, your private data security is in the mix with your job, and the weakest link for both is what will harm you.
+Even if your core business is sound, many issues plague freelancers and remote workers even worse than other small businesses.
+Your private data security is mixed in with your job, and the weakest link in either can harm both.
+A single compromised account can cost you a client, your reputation, and your own identity in one stroke.

-Thankfully, there are ways to protect yourself, and a calm head that will cross all the t’s and dot all of the i’s will be what will be safe from most if not all harm.
+Thankfully, there are ways to protect yourself, and a calm head that crosses all the t’s and dots all the i’s will be safe from most, if not all, harm.
 Generally, you need to do three things:

 1. Ensure infrastructural safety and redundancy